-Editor's Note: This article first appeared in the print edition of the January 2009 issue of NRA InSights, but we think its message of perseverance and courage rings just as true today, 10 years later.
+Editor's Note: This article first appeared in the print edition of the January 2009 issue of NRA InSights, but we think its message of perseverance and courage rings just as true today.

 My name is Mathew Amore.
 I’m 14 years old and I am a high-power shooter from New Jersey.
 My usual activities include wrestling and high-power shooting at my shooting range, Central Jersey Rifle and Pistol Club.
 I became interested in shooting about four years ago when my dad took me out shooting with a pellet gun.
 When I started getting older, I also started to expand my variety of shooting disciplines.